colbyfayock/media-ecommerce-workshop/README.md

 This means that you should have basic familiar with a terminal as we'll be using it to run commands.

-> Note: if you're more comfortable with a Git GUI and are signed into GitHub, you should be able to follow along with that!
+> ℹ️ Note: if you're more comfortable with a Git GUI and are signed into GitHub, you should be able to follow along with that!

-> Not sure how to use a terminal?
-You still might be able to follow along, see how with [Getting Started Without a Terminal](https://github.com/colbyfayock/hyper-bros-trading-workshop/blob/main/help/Getting%20Started%20Without%20a%20Terminal.md)
+> 💡 Tip: Not sure how to use a terminal?
+You still might be able to follow along, see how with [Getting Started Without a Terminal](https://github.com/colbyfayock/media-ecommerce-workshop/blob/main/help/Getting%20Started%20Without%20a%20Terminal.md)

 The **operating system** you use shouldn't matter as long as you can run commands with npm (or yarn if that's your thing).